5 things we bet you didn’t know about Brač

 #2 PREHISTORIC PEOPLE OF BRAČ

 One of the oldest traces of prehistoric humans in the Adriatic was found right here, on the island of Brač.
 The remains were found in Kopačina cave and are kept at the Museum of the island of Brač in Škrip as well as in the local tavern of the same name, in Donji Humac.
 The cave is divided into two parts, and the depth is twelve meters.

 #3 THE GOOD AND A BAD “DEMON(S)” OF DOL

 Small ethno-eco village Dol has been haunted for ages, by two ancient creatures – Macić and Viver.
 Macić is a villain represented as an inexplicable light, playful and naughty, while Viver is often heard but never seen – it hides in one of many caves in Dol.
 Visit this magical place and learn all about them!

 Brač has an asteroid named after it!
 10645 Brač is a “stony Eunomia asteroid from the middle region of the asteroid belt, approximately 10 kilometers in diameter.
 It was discovered by Croatian astronomer Korado Korlević at Višnjan Observatory, Croatia, on 14 March 1999”, says Wikipedia (cause who’d remember all the details?!).

 #5 TOLSTOY PARK

 If you’ve ever been to Selca, then you must have seen the Tolstoy Park.
-This park was made as a result of local fascination by ideas of doctor Matej Bencur who adored literary works of Tolstoy and Turgenev, and was subscribed to the Russian newspapers.
+This park was made as a result of a local fascination with the ideas of doctor Matej Bencur who adored literary works of Tolstoy and Turgenev and was subscribed to the Russian newspapers.
 As a thank you to the doctor, for his contribution to the community, people of Selca put up a statue of Lav Tolstoy.
 Some even say this is the first monument dedicated to him in the world!